 Anyone who suffers from chronic hip pain and hasn’t found relief from other measures may benefit from hip replacement.
 Before considering surgery, we recommend a variety of ways to reduce hip pain, including physical therapy and over-the-counter pain relievers.

 If these fail and your hip pain causes mobility issues or interferes with your daily functioning, he may recommend surgery.
 It’s a common procedure with more than 300,000 total hip replacements performed in the United States each year.

 Hip replacement surgery is typically performed in a hospital under general anesthesia.

-Dr. Burns then moves to the hip bone and removes any damaged cartilage.
+Dr. Baylis then moves to the hip bone and removes any damaged cartilage.
 He attaches the new socket.
 He places the ball into the replacement socket, and reattaches the muscles.
-Dr. Burns places a drain for excess fluids and closes the incision.
+Dr. Baylis places a drain for excess fluids and closes the incision.

 After a hip replacement, you spend up to four days in the hospital.
 You’re monitored for fluid buildup in your lungs and may be asked to cough or breathe into devices to fully expand your lungs.

 You meet with a physical therapist who develops an exercise plan to help you learn how to move with your new hip.
 By the second day post-surgery, you can sit on the bed, stand, and walk with assistance.